-- CountyStat sessions focusing on priority objectives; - Development of agency mission, goals, priorities, strategies and performance measures; and - Monthly reporting tracking. analyzing, recommending and communicating
+- CountyStat sessions focusing on priority objectives; - Development of agency mission, goals, priorities, strategies and performance measures; and - Monthly reporting tracking, analyzing, recommending and communicating

-Major FY 2022 achievements include:
+Major FY 2024 achievements include:

-- A focused reconceptualization of CountyStat Sessions aimed at taking a deep dive into the elevated priorities which include beautification, flooding, permitting, procurement, reducing time to fill and reducing violent crime; - Development of a new reporting strategy to monitor progress related to the aforementioned, elevated priorities; and - Update of all data sets on the data website.
+- Convened over 15 CountyStat Sessions, taking a deep dive into the elevated priorities which include beautification, flooding, permitting, procurement, reducing time to fill and reducing violent crime; - Continued specialized data collection to monitor progress related to the aforementioned, elevated priorities: - Maintained data for 40 County agencies, including other quasi-governmental agencies as well; - Maintained and submitted data required by the U.S. Treasury for federally funded American Rescue Plan Projects as well as; - Updated the performance goals and objectives of the CountyStat division to reflect its evolving focus on pro-gram management.

-In FY 2023, strategic focuses will include:
+In FY 2025, strategic focuses will include:

-- Perform CountyStat sessions on the top initiatives for transparency and accountability; - Continued countywide data collection and analysis; - Updated analysis of countywide services; - Thorough analysis of workflow service level agreements with recommended changes to those agreements; and - Continued deployment of an integrated business process system and providing agencies with performance dashboards.
+- Perform CountyStat sessions on the top initiatives for transparency and accountability; - Continued Countywide data collection and analysis; - Updated analysis of Countywide services;

+- Thorough analysis of workflow service level agreements with recommended changes to those agreements; and - Continued deployment of an integrated business process system and providing agencies with performance dashboards.